 How well do you know the names of the fresh herbs?
 Many herbs look quite similar, so it’s easy to be confused.
-This visual guide to herb identification makes identifying fresh herbs a snap.
+Do you often ask yourself – “What herb is this?”

 Herb gardening information